C2DH/ranketwo-submissions/lessons/drafts/wikipedia.md

 ![How to access "talk" and "view history" pages of a Wikipedia article](/assets/images/wikipedia/wp-talk-viewhistory.jpg "How to access talk and view history pages of a Wikipedia article")

 In the “talk page,” users can find all the archived discussions about all the edits that the given entry suffered through time.
 The “talk” area also shows all the discussions and debates between Wikipedia users about the entries.
-The users question statements cited on the Wikipedia page expressing their disagreements and suggestions for the page.
+The users often question statements cited on the Wikipedia page expressing their disagreements and suggestions for the page.
 Other users then correspond, and the “talk” page becomes a discussion page.
 The “view history” page includes the logs of all the changes (without the discussion) and copies of older versions of the articles.
-This kind of information can help historians apply the basic principles of traditional internal source criticism about who and in what context a source was created.
+This kind of information can help historians apply the basic principles of traditional internal source criticism to identify how a source was created and by whom.

 In the two links below, you will find more information provided by Wikipedia on the “talk pages” and “view history,” please read the content of the two articles:

-[“Talk pages”](https://en.wikipedia.org/wiki/Help:Talk_pages) - alternatively, you can watch a two minutes video provided in the page.
+[“Talk pages”](https://en.wikipedia.org/wiki/Help:Talk_pages) - alternatively, you can watch a two minutes video provided on the page.

-[“View history”](https://en.wikipedia.org/wiki/Help:Page_history) - alternatively, you can wath a nine minutes video provided in the page.
+[“View history”](https://en.wikipedia.org/wiki/Help:Page_history) - alternatively, you can watch a nine-minute video provided on the page.

 Then, try to answer the following questions: